General School and Program Information

 Can I schedule a visit to SCGH?

 Yes!
 We would love for you to pay us a visit.
-In order to arrange an individual visit or receive more information about our programs, please contact Annekah Hall at email@example.com or by phone at (909) 621-8084.
+In order to arrange an individual visit or receive more information about our programs, please contact Stuart Wann at email@example.com or by phone at (909) 607-3240.

 Is the MPH program accredited?

 Claremont Graduate University maintains accreditation through the Western Association of Schools and Colleges (WASC).
-In 2012, the MPH Program received supplemental accreditation in public health through from the Council on Education for Public Health (CEPH).
-Accreditation is for a period of five years.
-More information concerning public health accreditation can be found at http://www.cgu.edu/pages/9197.asp.
+The MPH Program is accredited by the Council on Education for Public Health (CEPH) and is a member of the Association of Schools and Programs in Public Health (ASPPH).

 Application Process and Admissions